Bezdarnost/Contrast/insides/README.md

 - HAT-light **12 GB**.
 - Baseline **9 GB.** (The baseline is approximately **25% better**).

-I've made the training for 50 000 iterations and saving model weights and metrics each 5 000 iterations, trained with MSELoss and Adam(lr=2e-4)
+I've made the training for 50 000 iterations and saved model weights and metrics for each 5 000 iterations, trained with MSELoss and Adam(lr=2e-4)